 As outlined above, NMFk analysis reveals associations within a complex dataset.
 The analysis describes these associations in terms of signals and clusters.
 For these data, four signals represent a robust solution with a relatively high fit to the data.
 For each geothermal variable and each well, a cluster is defined by the signals.
 Figure 3 shows the H-matrix, a plot of the four signals (S1, S2, S3, or S4) and the relative influence of each geothermal variable on that signal.
 Figure 3 also shows the cluster (A, B, C, or D) which each geothermal variable belongs to.

 Figure 4 shows the W-matrix, a plot of the four signals relative to each of the forty-seven geothermal wells, and the cluster that each well belongs to.
 For both Figures 3 and 4, warm colors indicate a relatively strong correlation between the signal and the variable or well, and cool colors initiate a relative weak correlation between the signal and the variable or well.
-For instance, Figure 3 shows that normal has a relatively strong correlation with on S3 and relatively weak correlation with on S1, whereas Figure 4 shows that the cluster A wells are defined by high values for S1 and low values for S2.
+For instance, Figure 3 shows that normal has a relatively strong correlation with on S3 and relatively weak correlation with S1, whereas Figure 4 shows that the cluster A wells are defined by high values for S1 and low values for S2.

 Figure 5 shows the NMFk results as biplots; one signal relative to another.
-For each of the Figure 5 plots, The forty-seven wells are plotted by normalized W-matrix value (Figure 4 value), their cluster (A, B, C, or D), and their usage (production, injection, non-productive).
+For each of the Figure 5 plots, the forty-seven wells are plotted by normalized W-matrix value (Figure 4 value), their cluster (A, B, C, or D), and their usage (production, injection, non-productive).
 For each variable, the normalized H-matrix value (i.e., the Figure 3 value) is plotted for each signal.
 Variables that plot in the vicinity of a particular cluster of wells control the differentiation of that cluster relative to the other wells.
-Figure 6 shows the clustering for each of the fifty-one wells by the well usage.
+Figure 6 shows the clustering for each of the fifty-one wells by well usage.
 Figure 7 shows a map of the Brady area with the locations of the wells, their use (production, injection, or non-productive), and their cluster (A, B, C, and D).